Tafadzwa-tracey/ComputerVision_Qrcode/qr_barcode_scanner.md

 QR Code Vs Barcode
 ---
+QR codes and barcodes are similar in that they are both visual representations of data, but how the information stored within them is read sets them apart.
+Barcodes are one-dimensional and the data stored in them is read horizontally.
+QR codes are two-dimensional and the data stored in them is [read horizontally and vertically](https://blog.hubspot.com/blog/tabid/6307/bid/29449/how-to-create-a-qr-code-in-4-quick-steps.aspx).
+Both barcodes and QR codes can be scanned using a laser or a smartphone as long as the tool being used has the correct capabilities of reading vertical and horizontal data.
+Although most smartphones scan QR codes automatically, many won't scan barcodes so easily — you'll need a [special app](https://blog.hubspot.com/blog/tabid/6307/bid/29449/how-to-create-a-qr-code-in-4-quick-steps.aspx) for that.

 A matter of dimensions
-Theeir main difference is physical dimensions.
+Their main difference is physical dimensions.
 Barcodes can be scanned in a line limiting what can be placed in that one stretch of stripes.
 QR codes, add  a dimension from which information can be written and scanned that can  be read both vertically and horizontally ,instead of a single line.

 As blog [Schooldude notes](https://www.dmsiworks.com/resources/erp-news/inventory-management/barcodes-vs-qr-codes-which-is-better-for-manufacturers/), a company can store more information in a single QR code than in a barcode.
 For example, a standard barcode can only be able to tell a product number and expected location whereas a QR code is be able to provide the condition of the product, date of manufacture,  repairs needed and much more.Hence a business is able to get  more precise understanding of the state of their inventory.

 However , the main drawback of qr codes as noted below , is their inability to be scanned because the devices used are [quiet expensive](https://www.dmsiworks.com/resources/erp-news/inventory-management/barcodes-vs-qr-codes-which-is-better-for-manufacturers/) and [they are ugly](https://www.digitaloperative.com/blog/2017/the-death-of-qr-codes-and-the-rise-of-new-technology).They don't excactly fit in some products design.

-How qrcode / barcode scanner work
+How qrcode scanner work
 ----

 QR scanners read both the data codewords and the error correction codewords.
+By comparing the two, the scanner can determine if it read the data correctly, and correct errors if it did not read the data correctly.QR scanners read both the data codewords and the error correction codewords.
 By comparing the two, the scanner can determine if it read the data correctly, and correct errors if it did not read the data correctly.
 Detecting a QR code revolves around identifying finder patterns.
 The key idea is that there's a ratio in the number of black/white/black/white/black.
 And this ratio remains the same no matter what angle you look at it.

 Libraries
 ---------